almartin82/njschooldata/README.md

 There are also Excel files posted with all the data, but they aren't much better - for every year / grade combination (~70) there are on the order of 5 worksheets/tabs per file... a copy/paste nightmare of epic proportions.

-Fortunately, there's a new R library, [`readr`] (https://github.com/hadley/readr) (written by [Hadley Wickham](https://github.com/hadley)) for working with fixed width files that makes this process much, much easier.
+Fortunately, there's a new R library, [readr] (https://github.com/hadley/readr) (written by [Hadley Wickham](https://github.com/hadley)) for working with fixed width files that makes this process much, much easier.

+`njschooldata` attempts to simplify the task of working with NJ education data by providing a concise and consistent interface for reading state files into R.

+* For any year/grade combination from 2015-2017, a call to `fetch_parcc(end_year, grade_or_subj, subj)` will return relevant statewide PARCC data.  `fetch_all_parcc()` will return data for all years, all grades, all subjects.

-`njschooldata` attempts to simplify the task of working with NJ education data by providing a concise and consistent interface for reading state files into R. For any year/grade combination from 2004-onward, a call to `fetch_nj_assess(end_year, grade)` will return the desired data frame as it appears on the state site, and `fetch_nj_assess(end_year, grade, tidy=TRUE)` will return a cleaned up version suitable for longitudinal data analysis.
+* For any year/grade combination from 2004-2014 (before the transition to PARCC/Common Core), a call to `fetch_nj_assess(end_year, grade)` will return the desired data frame as it appears on the state site, and `fetch_nj_assess(end_year, grade, tidy=TRUE)` will return a cleaned up version suitable for longitudinal data analysis.

 # Installation